Help & Info

 There are many various types of looms that create a variety of rug styles and textures.
 They tend to have a low to medium pile.

 Machine-made rugs revolutionized production.
-Melding traditional styles with contemporary processes, the power loom paved way for faster and more consistent production and creates uniform rug designs, which is harder to achieve with handmade rugs.
+Melding traditional styles with contemporary processes, the power loom paved the way for faster and more consistent production and creates uniform rug designs, which is harder to achieve with handmade rugs.

 Machine rugs have a relatively unvarying stitching sequence on the backing.
 Hand-knotted rugs are identified by an uneven stitching on the backside.